 Another common thought Americans have is that they do not need to maintain the sump pump that has been working for years.

 Although they are more reliable than other utilities, they are still subject to wear and tear.
 Therefore, don’t do a disservice to yourself.
-You can follow these steps to fix it yourself or you can have them serviced.
+Instead, follow these steps to fix it yourself, or you can have them serviced.